morteza89/bert-onnx-openvino-benchmark/README.md

 #### For Production Deployment:

 - **✅ Use Native OpenVINO models** for best performance and lowest latency
-- **🔄 Convert PyTorch → ONNX → Native OpenVINO** for optimal Intel hardware utilization
+- **Convert PyTorch → ONNX → Native OpenVINO** for optimal Intel hardware utilization
-- **📊 5-16% performance advantage** over ONNX with OpenVINOExecutionProvider
+- **5-16% performance advantage** over ONNX with OpenVINOExecutionProvider

 #### For Development and Prototyping:

-- **🛠️ ONNX with OpenVINOExecutionProvider** offers good performance with easier integration
+- **ONNX with OpenVINOExecutionProvider** offers good performance with easier integration
-- **⚖️ Minimal difference** between `onnxruntime` and `optimum.onnxruntime` approaches
+- **Minimal difference** between `onnxruntime` and `optimum.onnxruntime` approaches
-- **🔄 Easy migration path** from ONNX to native OpenVINO when ready for production
+- **Easy migration path** from ONNX to native OpenVINO when ready for production

 #### Hardware Considerations:

 - **🚀 Intel NPU** provides excellent acceleration for both native OpenVINO and ONNX models
-- **📈 Performance scales well** with model size across all approaches
+- **Performance scales well** with model size across all approaches
-- **🎯 Native OpenVINO** maximizes NPU utilization for production workloads
+- **Native OpenVINO** maximizes NPU utilization for production workloads

 ## 📊 Comprehensive Test Results